Suburban Rock 'n' Roll: Sound

 Whilst recording Suburban Rock 'n' Roll, the band made a conscious decision not to repeat the sound of their last two albums, and set out to explore more experimental methods, with a greater emphasis on sampling.
 Jamie Murphy's departure affected the direction of the music, as Yorkie noted: "Some of the tracks have no noticeable guitar whereas you know Jamie being a proper sort of guitar hero type person wouldn't allow that, it would, if there was a space there for guitar there would be guitar.
 So its a little bit sparser, maybe a little bit more disciplined the sound and its allowed I think texture wise like the keyboards and other things that we use like the samples to come through a bit more."
-The band credited the New York synth punk duo Suicide as a big influence on the album, and would often listen to their debut album on their way to the studio, providing inspiration for the track "Pretty Suicide".
+The band credited the New York synth punk duo Suicide as a big influence on the album, and would often listen to their debut album on their way to Stephen Lironi's studio, providing inspiration for the track "Pretty Suicide".
+Tommy Scott later cited Lou Reed's Transformer as the record he was most hoping to emulate.

 Keyboardist Franny Griffiths defended the album's lack of dance tracks, which had been somewhat of a tradition on previous Space releases: "For me it's better.
 People might say why's there no dance tracks or maybe there's no Yorkie tracks, but I think when you listen back to it you'll see why them things aren't on it because its more consistent, even though it's all our different ideas, it's at a better blend, it runs better and you can listen to each track after each other no problem.
 You're not jumping from one track to another, you want to actually listen to it from start to finish."